Belen Jesuit Preparatory School: Financial assistance

 Belen Jesuit Preparatory School makes financial assistance available to all students who attend the school regardless of race, color, creed, disability, or national origin.
-The financial assistance program takes the form of hardship assistance.
+The financial assistance program transforms into hardship assistance.
 Hardship assistance is determined by financial need based upon the evaluation of a financial assistance application.
 Belen Jesuit does not award academic or athletic scholarships.

 Belen's financial assistance program is made possible by contributions of friends and family of Belen along with the school's signature events and The Fund for Belen.

 Academics

 Belen Jesuit is one of the state’s best college preparatory schools and is among the nation’s top Catholic high schools.
 Niche also ranked Belen as the best all-boys high school in Florida.
 Our classes range from Latin American History to Anatomy and Physiology, as well as Mandarin and Philosophy.

-A robust and rigorous honors, AP, and dual enrollment program is offered to our students and Project Lead the Way (PLTW) courses in middle and high school.
+A robust and rigorous honors, AP, and Dual enrollment program is offered to our students, along with Project Lead the Way (PLTW) courses in middle and high school.
 Our students can earn an AP Capstone diploma or certificate, as well as an AP and PLTW Student Achievement Certificate.

 The state-of-the-art Roberto C. Goizueta Innovation Center exposes students to a rigorous STEAM program that prepares them to become problem-solvers in a global society, equipping them for the 21st-century workforce.
-The Innovation Center is also home to Engineering courses and Robotics teams.
+The Innovation Center is also home to engineering courses and robotics teams.

 The Catholic Entrepreneurship Program focuses on shaping the whole person and interconnecting business principles with Catholic values.

-Each year, Belen sends 100% of its graduates to colleges all over the United States and abroad.
-Universities such as Penn, Yale, Princeton, Brown, Columbia, Dartmouth, Georgetown, Fordham, and many others have Belen alumni walking their hallways and gracing their classrooms.
+Each year, Belen sends graduates to colleges all over the United States and abroad.
+Universities such as Penn, Yale, Brown, Columbia, Dartmouth, Georgetown, Fordham, and many others have Belen alumni walking their hallways and gracing their classrooms.